Jesus Suffering Fuck!!!

-Over the years, I've collected a fair few nicknames.
-Some I've shrugged off, some have hit a nerve, and a few I've grown quite fond of (as tends to happen with nicknames).
+Over the years, I’ve collected quite a few nicknames.
+Some I’ve shrugged off, a few have hit a nerve, and several I’ve grown quite fond of— as often happens with nicknames.

 One that stuck was Haggis.
 Among the many, this one always felt endearing—far more palatable than some of the less flattering alternatives.

-Back in 2005, during a period of relative prosperity and indulgence, I decided to splurge on a personalised number plate.
-I recognised the extravagance, but my excitement drowned out any hesitation.
-Being a frugal Scotsman at heart, I was immediately drawn to the idea when I saw that "HAGGIS" was available as a premium plate in New South Wales.
-The cost, however, gave me pause.
+Back in 2005, during a period of perceived prosperity and definitely indulgence, I decided to splurge on a personalised number plate.
+I recognised the extravagance, but my excitement overshadowed any hesitation.
+Being a frugal Scotsman at heart, I was further drawn to the idea when I saw that “HAGGIS” was available as a premium plate in New South Wales.
+However, the cost gave me pause.

-So yeah, there’s a lot to unpack there (and I can't even recall it all, despite just typing it).
-Christ, this is only the first page.
+There’s a lot to unpack here, and I can’t even recall everything, despite just typing it.
+Honestly, this is only the first page!
+Rereading this afterward makes me feel like I was rambling a bit.

 I get manic (though I probably need a better word) and enthusiastic about things.
 Other times, I just can’t be arsed.
 Perhaps there are several better words than “manic.”
 Earlier, I swapped “frenzied” for “manic”—but that still feels unkind.
 Work in progress.
 Maybe “excited” fits best here.